 I love summer.
 So, so much.
 One of my favourite things is that the fresh fruit and vegetables available not only exponentially increase in variety, but also reduce in price.
 For the first time since last summer I saw asparagus for only $2.50 / bunch.
 Sold!
 In addition to this, pomegranates were half the price that they were last week – needless to say, I stocked up.
-As I ambled home from the markets I was contemplating what I should make for dinner, and I remembered that I had wanted to make this recipe for a while, but was unwilling to pay an arm and a leg for the asparagus.
+As I sauntered home from the markets I was contemplating what I should make for dinner and I remembered that I had wanted to make this recipe for a while, but was unwilling to pay an arm and a leg for the asparagus.
 Finally – sticky chicken satay, coming right up!

 - 1/2 c crunchy peanut butter

 - 1 t chilli flakes

 - 6 chicken thighs / drumsticks

 - 300 g sugar snap peas (I couldn’t find sugar snap peas ANYWHERE, so instead I used green beans – which also worked a treat)

 - 1 small capsicum (I like red to give it some colour)